 Budapest, Hungary – Magda Szabo was one of the most influential contemporary writers in Hungarian literature until her death, in 2007.
 Her most famous and celebrated novels are undoubtedly The Door, and Abigél (or Abigail in its English translation) widely regarded as a classic in her native Hungary.

-Proof of her literary versatility, her other most prominent works include fiction novels such as Katalin Street – which we’ve recently included in our reading list to survive quarantine – or Iza’s Ballad as well as poetry like The Lamb, her first published work, and theatre plays, such as King Béla.
+Proof of her literary versatility, her other most prominent works include fiction novels such as Katalin Street – which we’ve included in our reading list to survive the Covid-19 quarantine – or Iza’s Ballad as well as poetry like The Lamb, her first published work, and theatre plays, such as King Béla.
 Magda Szabo also wrote numerous books for children throughout her prolific career.

 A protestant and erudite upbringing

 Born in Debrecen, the “Calvinist Rome” of Hungary, in 1917, Magda Szabo came from a bourgeois and Protestant background.

 The education she received from her father, a highly learned and multilingual man – she conversed with him in Latin, French, German and English – had a significant impact on her writing, but also contributed to turning her into a suspicious element in the eyes of the communist regime soon to be established in Hungary: from the point of view of the communist apparatus, her books quickly became the every symbol of a repressed bourgeois and cosmopolitan culture.

 She studied Hungarian and Latin at the University of Debrecen and graduated in 1940.
 From then on, Szabo became a teacher, first in her hometown and then in a protestant boarding school of Hódmezővásárhely during one of the darkest times in Hungarian modern history.
 She briefly worked, from 1945 to 1959, at the Ministry of Religion and Education in the early days of the communist regime.